 Figure 3 - Report View

-The report option is useful as it shows all the numerical values for all the selected counters.
-This can be really helpful when you have a lot of counters that you understand at the same time.
-One nice thing with report view is that you don’t have to worry about adjusting scaling as you do on the line view.
+The report option is useful because it displays all numerical values for the selected counters.
+This can be really helpful when you have a lot of counters to understand at once.
+One nice thing about report view is that you don’t have to worry about adjusting scaling, as you do in line view.

 Histogram View